 - Understand your individual strengths as a leader.

 - Establish a clear personal mission statement and guiding vision.

 - Identify where your strengths line up with your organization’s needs, and where there are gaps.

-Month 2: Identify Cultural and Personal Blocks and Barriers (so That You Don’t Get Derailed) and Can Have the Most Impact.
+Month 2.
+Identify Individual and Organizational Blocks and Barriers (so That You Don’t Get Derailed and Can Have the Most Impact).

 Every organization has a culture, whether they’re aware of it or not.
 No one person either defines nor can completely change what it is.
 And yet the beliefs and values that are inherent in it can present big challenges, especially for leaders hoping to implement change.